7 easy SEO tips for bloggers

 #2 Include keywords in your meta titles and descriptions

-Once you have planned your keywords, don’t forget to include them where it matters.
+Once you have planned your keywords and done your keyword research, don’t forget to include them where it matters.
 Your meta title is the title at the top of the page that tells your visitors what your content is about.
 Include the most relevant keyword in your meta title to help people choose to click through to your blog.

 Your meta description is the blurb that appears in the search results to describe what your page is about.
 This should be informative and include your most important keyword or phrase.

-If you’re unsure how to edit your meta titles and descriptions we recommend installing the Yoast plugin.
+If you’re unsure how to edit your meta titles and descriptions we recommend installing a free SEO plugin such as Yoast.
 Yoast is great for showing you what you need to optimise and will flag your post as “green” when it’s ready to go.

 #3 Build Backlinks